The mythology of the Greco-Roman gods is our foundation for understanding the meaning of the planets and the basis of our astrology.

-Required books can be found on under the History section of https://keplercollege.org/index.php/required-books-for-courses
+Required books can be found under the History section of the materials list for courses.

-She has returned to Kepler College as a Teaching Assistant in the Counseling and Relationships track.
-She also works with clients in a private coaching practice in Seattle, WA.
-Her interests include astrology, mythology and ritual.
+She has returned to Kepler College as an instructor.
+She also works with clients in a private coaching practice.
+Her interests include astrology, mythology, and ritual.